scratch-ed/itch/README.md

 Some presets are available: `npm run prerelease|patch|minor|major`.
 Otherwise, use `npm version` to do it.

+Until https://github.com/npm/cli/issues/4017 is fixed, you'll need to manually commit all changed files and tag the commit with the version.

 #### Creating a new package

 After pushing the tag to GitHub, a new version will be made automatically.